soukup3/super-duper-octo-computing-machine/proposal.md

 ## Questions to answer for Exercise #2

-1. Name: Give your project proposal a name (and edit the top line of this file)
+1. Name: Give your project proposal a name (and edit the top line of this file) Food-o-Finder

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+The program will output all possible food combinations at a specific budget for a determined cost.
+This output will 1

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
+The user will decide the restaurant they want to eat at and input that name with the money are willing to spend.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.